leonw774/nacre/README.md

 # NacRE

-NacRE is a lightweight, NFA-based regular expression engine that supports a subset of regex syntax.
-It is designed to parse and match patterns efficiently using NFA.
+NacRE is a lightweight, NFA-based regular expression engine that supports a subset of Perl compatible regex (PCRE) syntax.

 ## Supported Syntax